deep-learning-mit/staging/_posts/2023-11-06-attention-regularization.md

 <div class="caption">
    Training Accuracy on the CIFAR-10 Dataset
 </div>
 We see that most of the models, except for the dropout based models, achieve near zero error and perfect accuracy on the test set.
-Therefore, we see that the dropout term is stopping the model from perfectly memorizing the dataset but all other regularization techniques are not forcing the model to change the weights enough to prevent overfitting.
+Therefore, we see that the dropout term is stopping the model from perfectly memorizing the dataset but all other regularization techniques are not forcing the model to change the weights enough to prevent perfect accuracy.

 <div class="row mt-3">